-Pursuant to Section 81 of the Corporation Code of the Philippines, any stockholder of the Corporation shall have the right to dissent and demand payment of the fair value of his shares on any matter that may be acted upon such as in the following instances.
+Pursuant to Title X, Section 80 of the Revised Corporation Code of the Philippines (the "Revised Corporation Code"), a stockholder shall have the right to dissent and demand payment of the fair value of his/her shares in the following instances:

-- In case any amendment to the articles of incorporation has the effect of changing or restricting the rights of any stockholders or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the term of corporate existence. - 2.
-In case of sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporate property and assets; and - 3.
-In case of merger or consolidation.
+- a.
+In case an amendment to the Corporation's articles of incorporation has the effect of changing or restricting the rights of any stockholder or class of shares, or of authorizing preferences in any respect superior to those of outstanding shares of any class, or of extending or shortening the term of corporate existence; - b.
+In case of sale, lease, exchange, transfer, mortgage, pledge or other disposition of all or substantially all of the corporate property and assets as provided in the Revised Corporation Code: - c.
+In case of merger or consolidation; and - d.
+In case of investment of corporate funds for any purpose other than the primary purpose of the Corporation.